Tools and Utilities

 snmpwalk

-• Tool for getting information about the community string for an SNMP protocol
+• A tool for getting information about the community string for an SNMP protocol

 Commands